jonasbindrim/Rocket_Notes/README.md

 To get information about the available endpoints, check out the `OpenApiSpec.yaml`.

+## Endpoints permissions

+This project uses BasicAuth to authorize access to some endpoints.
+Since this is only for demonstration purposes the required access data is currently hardcoded.

+BasicAuth data:

+Username: `username`
+Password: `password`

 ## Executing tests

 When running the tests with cargo make sure to only use a single thread because all tests use the same database